 With the Warrior, the weapon will primarily provide supporting fire for disembarked infantry and to destroy enemy MICV.
-In a typical armoured manoeuvre operation it will be joined by automatic 7.62mm and 12.7mm machine guns, 40mm GMG, supported by dismounted Javelin anti-tank missiles (we no longer have an under armour ATGW, which is another issue entirely) and the 120mm of the Challenger 2.
+In a typical armoured manoeuvre operation, it will be joined by automatic 7.62mm and 12.7mm machine guns, 40mm GMG, supported by dismounted Javelin anti-tank missiles (we no longer have an under armour ATGW, which is another issue entirely) and the 120mm of the Challenger 2.
 In addition, indirect fire will be provided by 81mm mortar, 155mm artillery, GMLRS and even close air support from fast jets, Apache and unmanned systems (almost makes one sympathise with the enemy)

 In another scenario, like Afghanistan for example, the Warrior might not have 155mm available or 120mm direct fire (at least not from the UK) but have 60mm mortar and the 105mm light gun.

-Infantry weapons like underslung grenade launchers, the various tube launched anti structure munitions and the new NLAW can also be used.
+Infantry weapons like underslung grenade launchers, the various tube-launched anti-structure munitions and the new NLAW can also be used.

-So from this it can be seen that it operates in a complex matrix that is ever changing depending on deployed forces and other variables.
+So from this, it can be seen that it operates in a complex matrix that is ever-changing depending on deployed forces and other variables.

-FRES Scout in its traditional CVR(T) replacement role will, in many situations, be operating beyond the forward CR2 where the anti-armour performance will be of greater importance than its ability to supress infantry, especially given the old Striker/Swingfire combination of anti-armour overwatch will no longer form part of the FRES family.
+FRES Scout in its traditional CVR(T) replacement role will, in many situations, be operating beyond the forward CR2 where the anti-armour performance will be of greater importance than its ability to suppress infantry, especially given the old Striker/Swingfire combination of anti-armour overwatch will no longer form part of the FRES family.
 The TRACER programme had this capability and most of the early incarnation of FRES likewise, but it has been quietly dropped.

-Another factor worth considering is that both CVR(T), FRES and Warrior have and will be used outside of their neat doctrinal boxes, often acting in the role of light tank or infantry fire support.
+Another factor worth considering is that both CVR(T), FRES and Warrior have and will be used outside of their neat doctrinal boxes, often acting in the role of the light tank or infantry fire support.
 I looked at these secondary roles in a number of recent posts and came to the conclusion that in many operations these seem to assume a primary role.

 A medium calibre main gun was last seen in UK service on the Scorpion and Saladin, the 76mm L23A1 in the Scorpion was a development of the earlier L5A1 in the Saladin.
 Ammunition natures included HESH-T, illuminating, smoke, HE, canister and various training rounds.
 The Scorpion was withdrawn many years ago but the same turret on Canadian Cougars saw service in the Balkans.

 In export models, the CVR(T) has been sold with the Cockerill 90mm medium velocity cannon and there were even concepts for a vehicle called the Sagita that Alvis proposed for the US Army Mobile protected Gun System (MPGS) based on an evolved Stomer chassis.
-Three models were proposed, one with the 76mm L23A1 with twin TOW launchers, another with a two man turret equipped with the 75mm ARES high velocity automatic gun and a final variant fitted with a higher calibre weapon, either the Cockerill 90mm Mk III, the Rheinmetall Rh105-11 or a new design from Royal Ordnance.
+Three models were proposed, one with the 76mm L23A1 with twin TOW launchers, another with a two-man turret equipped with the 75mm ARES high-velocity automatic gun and a final variant fitted with a higher calibre weapon, either the Cockerill 90mm Mk III, the Rheinmetall Rh105-11 or a new design from Royal Ordnance.

 With other systems and in the context described above the 25-40mm automatic cannon would seem to offer an excellent and relevant set of capabilities and therefore the withdrawal of the 76mm weapon entirely vindicated but in an operation like that in Afghanistan would something similar provide an additional set of capabilities that would make an investment worthwhile?

-Javelin has proved invaluable, long range, highly accurate, portable on small vehicles and powerful but the principle problem is that of cost.
+Javelin has proved invaluable, long-range, highly accurate, portable on small vehicles and powerful but the principal problem is that of cost.
 At approximately £70k each their use becomes problematical in an extended campaign.
 There is a view that it doesn’t matter what they cost, if a weapon system can be used to kill an IED emplacer then that is an effective operational and economic use.
 This is a persuasive argument and from one perspective entirely valid.
 But we have seen that there is no unlimited pot of gold and decisions in one area of defence have implications in other.
 Javelin also has a relatively long flight time at range when compared to a gun launched round.